nothke/UnityDOTSGotchas/README.md

 You can force Unity to compile Burst code ahead of time by using `[BurstCompile(CompileSynchronously = true)]`, but I personally recommend not doing that as it is better to have a shorter time of entering the play mode.

 But note that this only happens in editor!
-Rest assured, this will not happen in build, all burst code is compiled ahead of time.
+Rest assured, this will not happen in build, all burst code is compiled during the build process.

 ## Plenty of GC Allocations each frame when using ECS/Jobs

 When using jobs or ECS you may notice a high amount of GC Allocations.
 There could be several reasons for that:
 - Unity uses a managed object called a [DisposeSentinel](https://docs.unity3d.com/ScriptReference/Unity.Collections.LowLevel.Unsafe.DisposeSentinel.html) to track the native collection's lifetime.
 It is producing GC allocations when creating/disposing native collections.
-That is the expected behavior as the DisposeSentinels helps you track issues and memory leaks.
-Leak checks are by default not being tracked in build.
+That is the expected behavior as the DisposeSentinel helps you track issues and memory leaks.
+Leak checks are by default not being tracked in build, therefore there won't be any DisposeSentinels nor GC allocations.
 You can also set Jobs > Leak Detection to off to turn it off in editor.